Home Water Conservation Guide for Parents with Kids

 Toilets and showers account for 44 percent of daily water usage, as stated in the table above.
 That’s why water-conservation measures must emphasize the bathroom.
 The following are the common water-wastage situations in the bathroom:

 Using water in the bathroom cannot be avoided.
-However, it can be minimized by following the steps below:
+However, you can save water by following the steps below:

-• Minimizing tub baths.
+- Minimizing tub baths.
 While some may find tub baths refreshing and relaxing, they actually use 70 gallons of water, according to the EPA.
-Use bathtubs sparingly.
+Use bathtubs sparingly to save water.

 Water Conservation for Sinks

-Kitchens, powder rooms, and bathrooms use sinks, and sometimes, water usage in sinks can lead to wastage.
-To reduce water usage from these fixtures, families must do the following:
+Kitchens, powder rooms, and bathrooms use sinks; sometimes, water usage in sinks can lead to waste.
+To reduce water usage from these fixtures and save water, families must do the following:

-• Install low-flow faucet aerators.
-The flow rate of a conventional faucet is around 3 gallons per minute.
-Changing to low-flow faucets reduces this to 50 percent, or 1.5 gallons per minute.
+- Install low-flow faucet aerators.
+A conventional faucet's flow rate is around 3 gallons per minute.
+Changing to low-flow faucets reduces this to 50 percent or 1.5 gallons per minute.

-• Fix leaks as soon as possible.
-Leaks are the biggest and most elusive reason for the rise of monthly water bills.
-Always have the plumber check the pipes if water bills are way above the average amount.
+- Fix leaks as soon as possible.
+Leaks are the biggest and most elusive reason for the rise in monthly water bills.
+If water bills are way above the average amount, always have the plumber check the pipes.

 Outdoor Water Conservation

-According to the Residential End Uses of Water Executive Report, improper landscaping, irrigation, and evaporation are the main issues concerning outdoor-water wastage.
-Thus, the following measures in watering lawns and gardens must be followed:
+According to the Residential End Uses of Water Executive Report, improper landscaping, irrigation, and evaporation are the main issues concerning outdoor water wastage.
+Thus, the following measures in watering lawns, non-edible plants, and gardens must be followed to save water:

-• Water early in the morning.
-In the morning, water evaporation slows down because of the cooler temperature, which means the roots will be able to absorb more water.
+- Water early in the morning.
+In the morning, water evaporation slows down because of the cooler temperature, which means the roots will be able to absorb more nutrient-rich water.

-• Reduce lawn watering time.
+- Reduce lawn watering time.
 Cutting watering time by 50 percent can help you save gallons.
-If you water your plants in the morning when it’s still cold and less windy, the water absorption rate is faster than the evaporation rate is.
+If you water your plants in the morning when it’s still cold and less windy, the water absorption rate is faster than the evaporation rate.

-• Use recycled water for watering plants.
+- Use recycled water for watering plants.
 Water used for cleaning vegetables and other produce can be used to water plants.
-Just make sure that it doesn’t contain dishwashing liquid, detergent, or any cleaning agent.
+Ensure it doesn’t contain dishwashing liquid, detergent, or any cleaning agent.
+When you give your pet fresh water, don’t throw the old water.
+Instead, use it for your trees or shrubs.

-• Take time to learn your plants.
+- Take time to learn when you grow vegetables and plants.
 Not all plants need water every day.
 Some plant species can survive for days without water.
-Knowing the properties of your plants can help reduce water usage.
+Knowing your plants' properties can help reduce water usage and save water.

-The WaterSense label is a signal for customers that the product uses less water.
+The WaterSense label is a signal to customers that the product uses less water.
 The following are some facts about water-efficient fixtures that comply with WaterSense requirements:

-• Toilet.
-Flushometer valve toilets with WaterSense labels save up to 20 percent water if compared to federal standards.
-If all toilets have this label, 39 billion gallons of water can be saved each year.
+- Toilet.
+Flushometer valve toilets with WaterSense labels save up to 20 percent of water if compared to federal standards.
+If all toilets have this label, 39 billion gallons of water can be saved annually.

-• Showerheads.
+- Showerheads.
 WaterSense showerheads use only 2 gallons of water per minute.
 The ordinary showerhead uses 2.5 gallons.
-Aside from reduced water consumption, electricity costs will also decrease because of reduced water heating from heaters.
+Aside from reduced water consumption, electricity costs will also decrease because of reduced heating from heaters.

-• Faucets.
-Ordinary faucets use 2.2 gallons of water.
-WaterSense faucets use only 1.5 gallons.
-If all faucets in the US were WaterSense-labeled, they can save 700 gallons of water per year, equivalent to 45 showers.
+- Faucets.
+Ordinary faucets use 2.2 gallons of water, while WaterSense faucets use only 1.5 gallons.
+If all faucets in the US were WaterSense-labeled, they could save 700 gallons of water per year, equivalent to 45 showers.

-• Automatic clothes washers.
+- Automatic clothes washers.
 For clothes washers, look for the Energy Star label.
 They use only 14 gallons of water per load.
-On a per-year basis, that’s equivalent to 2,000 gallons of water savings.
+Per year, that’s equivalent to 2,000 gallons of water savings.

-• Automatic dishwashers.
+- Automatic dishwashers.
 Just like clothes washers, dishwashers with the Energy Star label are preferred.
-They reduce utility bills by $35 per year because of less electricity and lower water-usage costs.
+They reduce utility bills by $35 annually because of less electricity and lower water usage costs.
 Over their lifetime, they can save 3,870 gallons per year.

-Assuming an American home will retrofit the house with water-efficient fixtures, it can reduce water usage and water bills by tremendous amounts.
-And more importantly, it can help the government and the environment conserve this scarce resource.
+Assuming an American home will retrofit the house with water-efficient fixtures, it can tremendously reduce water usage and water bills.
+And more importantly, it can help the government and the environment conserve scarce drinking water resources.

 References